 The beautiful Northern mockingbird is the state bird of Arkansas.

-- Question: What is the most commonly bird seen in Arkansas?
+- Question: What is the most common bird seen in Arkansas?

-The most commonly bird seen in Arkansas is the Northern Cardinal.
+The most common bird seen in Arkansas is the Northern Cardinal.

 - Question: How many specifies of birds are there in Arkansas?